BetterHelp vs. Talkspace Comparison

-Every counselor and mental health professional on both the platforms are qualified professionals.
-The main difference among the two is that BetterHelp features the profiles of all of their counselors on their website, encouraging you to search for a different therapist if you like.
+Every counselor and mental health professional on both platforms is a qualified professional.
+The main difference between the two is that BetterHelp features the profiles of all of their counselors on their website, encouraging you to search for a different therapist if you like.

 For Talkspace, there is a “we decide what’s better for you” approach because you can’t choose a therapist even though you’re asking for a change.

-BetterHelp encourages each therapist applicant to perform a case study examination by a licensed healthcare professional.
-This 4-5-week systematic process resulted in a 15% approval rate to enter the program.
-Talkspace, on the other side, expects all of its counselors to have achieved more than 3,000 hours of professional training to access their network.
+On BetterHelp, each therapist applicant is required to perform a detailed case study examination by a licensed healthcare professional.
+It is a systematic process of 4-5 weeks, which will later on result in a 15% approval rate to enter the program.
+TalkSpace, on the other hand, expects all of its counselors to have completed more than 3,000 hours of professional training to access their network.